Geoffrey (archbishop of York): Early life

-Henry II had eight children from his marriage to Eleanor of Aquitaine, including the future kings Richard I and John of England.
+Henry II had eight children from his marriage to Eleanor of Aquitaine, including the future kings Richard and John.
 Geoffrey was brought up with his father's legitimate children.
 There is no evidence that Henry tried to deny Geoffrey's paternity, although Walter Map said that Henry's acknowledgment was done "improperly and with little discretion".
 Geoffrey had a brother named Peter, who appears to have been his maternal half-brother, as Peter is generally considered unlikely to have been Henry's son.
 (Note: Peter is called Geoffrey's "half-brother" by the historian Diana Greenway, but she does not state whether or not he was Geoffrey's maternal or paternal half-brother.
 Peter is not mentioned by Henry's biographer as a son of the king.)

 Geoffrey was Archdeacon of Lincoln in the diocese of Lincoln by September 1171, and probably retained that office until he was confirmed as bishop-elect in 1175.
 He also held a prebend, an income from land owned by a cathedral chapter, in the diocese of London, but there is little evidence that he executed the duties of either office.
 There are some indications that he studied canon law at a school in Northampton, and that he taught in Paris during the early 1170s.
 He also acted as a papal judge-delegate at that time.
 Pope Alexander III initially refused to confirm Geoffrey's selection as Bishop of Lincoln in about May 1173, prompting Geoffrey to travel to Rome in October 1174 to secure confirmation of this office.
 He was confirmed in the office of bishop by July 1175, but he was not ordained at that time, as he was under the canonical age for holding a bishopric.
 Geoffrey's youth was one of Alexander's objections to Geoffrey's election, and the pope only confirmed the office under duress.
 Another potential problem was Geoffrey's illegitimacy, which normally disbarred a person from holding ecclesiastical office, but that was dealt with by the granting of a papal dispensation.